Ivonnor1975/NoteTaker/README.md

   ## Description
-  AS A small business owner, you are able to write and save notes in order to organize your thoughts and keep track of tasks you need to complete.
+  As a small business owner, you are able to write and save notes in order to organize your thoughts and keep track of tasks you need to complete.

   ## Table of Contents